Medical Aid and Dentistry – What You Need to Know

-Basic Dentistry only is covered be Discovery Keycare, Momentum Ingwe and Access and by BonitasBoncap, Bonsave and Bonitas Primary.
+You can get cover for Basic Dentistry only from Discovery Keycare, Momentum Ingwe and Access and by BonitasBoncap, Bonsave and Bonitas Primary.

 From Savings Options extend to several plans including Discovery Saver, Priority, Comprehensive and Executive plans; all the different Fedhealth options excluding Blue Door; Medihelp Prime 2; and Momentum’s Custom, Incentive & Extender Plan.

 Some of these plans that you might identify as being for both medical aid and dentistry in fact exclude dentistry cover altogether, including BonitasBonEssential and Discovery Core Options.

 Basic Dentistry Only

 When you sign up for a medical aid and dentistry plan you need to know exactly what to expect.
 Bonitas and Medihelp use what is known as the DENIS dental network that has specific protocols.
 Genesis, Discovery and Momentum manage their own specific networks, most of which will give you similar cover that will include two checkups per year for each beneficiary. one filling and two scale and polish appointments each every year.

 This form of medical aid and dentistry cover normally includes non-cosmetic orthodontic work, some conservative, non-surgical periodontic work, and a minimal amount of maxillofacial surgery “in the chair”.